 Banza: The Key to Lower Carb Mac and Cheese

-Similar to my easy taco pasta bake, I went with Banza’s pasta shells for this recipe.
+Similar to my easy taco pasta bake and green chile mac and cheese, I went with Banza’s pasta shells for this recipe.
 Banza makes a chickpea pasta that’s lower carb and higher protein than traditional pasta.
 It tastes great so don’t even think about calling it an IMPASTA.

 Here’s a quick macro comparison between Banza and my time-saving recommendation, Barilla Ready Pasta Elbows.
 The servings are equal to what you’d use in this recipe.

 Banza: 760 calories, 128 grams of carbs, and 56 grams of protein